Grokzen/docker-redis-cluster/README.md

 # Usage

-There is 2 primary ways of buliding and running this container
+There is 2 primary ways of building and running this container

 ## docker build